Procedures and policies regarding student attendance

 - Parent/Caller Name

-- Contact Number for questions
+- Contact Number on file

 - *If reporting an ill student, include symptoms, especially if they have fever, nausea, vomiting, sore throat, and/or cough.
 If your student has a diagnosis from a healthcare provider, please include that information.